 What do I do if my lights are dim or flickering?

-My family member uses medical equipment that requires electricity.
+My family member uses medical equipment that needs electricity.
 What should we do to prepare for outages?

 How can I keep my food safe during an outage?

 Visit our Outage Readiness and Safety page to learn more about keeping your food safe during an outage.

 Will I be reimbursed for any damage or food loss?